CRMyers72/PersonalAiAssistant/README.md

-# assistant
+# Personal AI Assistant
-This is a personal AI assistnat project.
+This is a personal AI assistant project.
-Goals:
+## Goals:
   Create a mobile version for Android.
   Hear audio for a request to search google or wikipedia Interact with other androids apps i.e. start timers using chosen clock app or make phone calls